ebranlard/aerobench/README.md

  - the header line (also comma separated) defines the column names.
  - Column names include the variable name and the unit in squared brackets
  - But recommended to keep the first column as the "Main variable"
+ - Results should have between 4 significant figures/digits (e.g. `%.3e`).
+More is not recommended (for storage purposes)

 ### output: rotor-avg